 The free version only includes Skype-to-Skype calls and messages.
 You’ll need to pay for a Skype number to call and text non-Skype users.
 The exact cost of a Skype number depends on the country and billing method.

 Paying for Skype, or an alternate video calling app for lawyers, might be a good option if you’re a solopreneur.
 It will help you keep your costs low.
-But as you grow, you’ll need a VoIP business phone system that offers features a business needs.
+But as you grow, you’ll need a VoIP business phone system that helps law firms by offering features a business needs.

 Pricing: Starts at $3.53 per month